Columbus Ohio Civil Protection Order Attorneys

 Yes, the Petitioner can file a Petition for a Civil Protection Order that includes other family or household members as protected parties.
 The CPO that is put into place can also include protections for animals that are considered “companion animals” and this category includes dogs, cats, and some other pets.

-How do I file for a Civil Protection Order?
+How do I file for a Civil Protection Order in Columbus or the state of Ohio?

 How much does it cost to file for a Civil Protection Order?